versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/RtpObserver.md

 <section markdown="1">

-An RTP observer inspects given producers and emits events.
+An RTP observer inspects the media received by a set of selected producers.

 mediasoup implements the following RTP observer classes: